joekhoobyar/capistrano-shoryuken/README.md

-# capistrano-shoryuyken
+# capistrano-shoryuken
-Shoyuken integration for Capistrano
+Shoryuken integration for Capistrano